Faurby/SEC_MH1/README.md

 ## Report

-The report is written in the `report.md` file, and also in LaTeX exported as `report.pdf`.
+The report is written in `report.pdf`.